Recycling centres (tips)

 - vehicles greater than 3.5 tonnes gross vehicle weight (GVW)

 - vehicles longer than 6 metres (19 feet 8 inches)

 - any vehicle with commercial or trade waste

 Do you need a permit?

-Yes, there are some instances where you will need a permit.
+There are some instances where you will need a permit:

-Only certain types of vehicles can enter a recycling centre.
-Find out if your vehicle is ok and, if not, how to apply for a household waste permit through our waste permit scheme.
+- Only certain types of vehicles can enter a recycling centre.
+Find out if your vehicle is ok and, if not, how to apply for a garden and household waste permit.

-Chemicals and hazardous materials like paint, asbestos and bleach must be disposed of carefully.
-Find out more about household hazardous waste and how to apply for a hazardous waste permit.
+- Chemicals and hazardous materials like paint, asbestos and bleach must be disposed of carefully - apply for a waste permit for household hazardous waste

 HWRCs do not offer secure data removal or confidentiality of data, therefore it is your responsibility to ensure your data is removed before depositing any item for recycling or reuse.
 Items include electronic and mobile devices as well as paper documents.